 For Scotland, Lorna Irving (Border) was a very good fifth in the very first Commonwealth Games Women’s Marathon (2.36.34).

-Another notable performance was when Lindsay Robertson (EAC) won the Frankfurt Marathon that October, recording his fastest-ever time of 2.13.30.
-During his career, he ran seventeen sub-2:20 marathon races; and won Edinburgh twice and the Tiberias Marathon in Israel three times.
-Lindsay ran several good races representing Scotland (or GB in the European or World Marathon Cups).
+The Scottish Marathon Club proposed John Graham; but the SAAA over-ruled this, in favour of Lindsay Robertson (EAC), who won the Frankfurt Marathon that October, recording his fastest-ever time of 2.13.30.
+During his career, Lindsay ran seventeen sub-2:20 marathon races; won Edinburgh twice and the Tiberias Marathon in Israel three times.
+He also ran several good races representing Scotland (or GB in the European or World Marathon Cups).
 He raced all over Europe plus New York and Seoul in South Korea.

 1988 Allister Hutton: Sixth place in London, in a very good time of 2.11.42, made sure that the Robertson Trophy returned to Allister Hutton.
 Sheila Catford (Leeds) ran very well to record 2.33.44.
 Allister and Sheila topped the Scottish ranking lists.

 1989: Allister Hutton (ESH) or Lynn Harding (Houghton).
-These two athletes might have shared the Robertson trophy, after topping the Scottish rankings, Allister with 2.12.47.
+Although Allister was awarded the Robertson Trophy, these two athletes might have shared it, after topping the Scottish rankings, Allister with 2.12.47.
 Lynn finished eighth (British Championship bronze) in London, clocking an excellent time of 2.31.45, breaking the Scottish National record, which had been set in 1985 by Lynda Bain (Aberdeen AAC).
 Scottish selectors were now taking Women’s performances very seriously, and into consideration when it came to awarding the Robertson Trophy.
 Between 1976 and 1982, Leslie Watson (London Olympiades), a Scottish International on track and country, had topped the Scottish Women’s marathon rankings six times.
 She became an extremely popular competitor in umpteen British city marathons; and also set records in the London to Brighton ultra; and the World’s fastest time for 50 miles.
 Then Lorna Irving and Lynda Bain ran marathons for Scotland and Great Britain.
 Sheila Catford and Lynn Harding followed suit.
 Before long, Liz McColgan would become the top Scottish marathon runner, more highly rated than any contemporary Scottish male.

 1990 Allister Hutton: There could only be one athlete considered for the Robertson Trophy this year: the British Marathon Champion, Allister Hutton.